Hoohm/cryptotaxsweden/README.md

 pip install -r requirements.txt
 ```

-## Input data
-### data/personal_details.json
-Make sure to save the file in UTF-8 format.
-On Windows you can install Notepad++ to make this easier.

-### data/trades.csv
-To get the data for this file you first need to have your complete trade history
-on [cointracking.info](https://cointracking.info?ref=D611015).
-Then go to the
-Trade Prices-page and download a CSV report (comma separated version) from that
-page and store it at`data/trades.csv`.

 ## Limitations
 The sru format is currently limited in that it doesn't allow
 decimals, this is a limitation with skatteverket.se.
 The